VictorRop4/alx-project-nexus/README.md

 # E-Commerce Backend – ProDev BE

 This project is part of the **ProDev Backend Engineering program**.
 It simulates a **real-world e-commerce backend system**, focusing on scalability, security, and performance.
 The backend provides APIs for managing products, categories, and users, while supporting features like filtering, sorting, and pagination.
-It also emphasizes database optimization and API documentation, preparing learners for practical backend engineering challenges.
+It also emphasizes database optimization and API documentation.

 ---